Table of Contents

 2: Don’t focus on weights to improve ground reaction force for maintenance phase speed.

-During the tiny contraction times in the maintenance, phase sprinting there is no time to generate the forces gained in the gym, even from fast weighted movements.
+During the tiny contraction times in the maintenance phase sprinting, there is no time to generate the gym’s forces, even from fast-weighted movements.

-I don’t know many athletes who have had this improvement by doing weights training.
+I don’t know many athletes who have had this improvement by doing weight training.
 Jumps and plyometrics are how to increase the force you put into the floor during top speed!

 3: Don’t listen to the coaches trying to mould your technique into what they want just to fit into an average or a desired model.